Pancreatic Cancer: Overview

 • Targeted therapy

-Talk with your healthcare providers about your treatment options.
+Talk with your healthcare providers about your treatment choices.
 Make a list of questions.
-Think about the benefits and possible side effects of each option.
+Think about the benefits and possible side effects of each choice.
 Talk about your concerns with your healthcare provider before making a decision.

 What are treatment side effects?